maansi-dasari/cpsc334-portfolio/README.md

 # Assignment 1: Leeds Studio Projector Configuration System

+## How to Use

+1. Download the `projector_setup` folder to your local computer.
+2. Open Processing on your computer, and go to the File > Open tab on your menu bar to navigate to `projector_setup/projector_setup.pde` and click on it
+3. Press the `Play` button in the upper left corner.
+The entire screen, including the desktop and monitor, should turn white.
+4. Starting with the leftmost screen, click on the top left and bottom right corners, in that order.
+After the screen has been (ideally) covered in a colored rectangle, press `y` on your keyboard to proceed or `n` to redraw the rectangle.
+You will not be able to come back and change the rectangle if you press `y`.
+5. Continue this process so that the numbers on the rectangles appear in ascending order from left to right on the screens, pressing `y` to continue from rectangle to rectangle.
+6. Once you are finished, and every projector screen has a number on it and the screen numbers are organized in ascending order, press `s`.
+This will save the x and y coordinates of the corners you pressed to a JSON file `screen_coords.json` in the `projector_setup` directory.

 ## Overview

 For this assignment, we were tasked with creating a program that would create a pixel configuration for the projector set up in Leeds Studio.
 This involved creating a mapping of the 6 projector screens pixel values to the physical space.